brootaylor/brootaylor-v2/src/_content/writing/reset.md

 ---
 title: "Reset"
+# Populates the `meta description` for a page
 summary: "It feels like a reset.
 A reboot on every level.
 Things I thought I knew for certain, I now question."
+# Populates the opening / `lead` text on a page
+lead:
-lead: "It feels like a reset.
+  - "It feels like a reset.
 A reboot on every level.
 Things I thought I knew for certain, I now question."

 date: 2016-10-15T08:34:00
 updated: 2021-01-08T18:23:00